Exploring System 1 and 2 communication for latent reasoning in LLMs: Introduction

 We therefore revisit the KV-Coprocessor design with two changes aimed at strengthening communication: (i) \emph{frozen-Base cache augmentation}, where the Coprocessor writes cache edits that reach all layers of the Base, and (ii) \emph{co-finetuning}, where the Base and Coprocessor are trained jointly to make the Base “listen’’ to latent messages.
 With matched token budgets and latent counts $N_L$, we evaluate two model families on pretraining and reasoning (GSM8K, ProsQA, Countdown) and analyze whether latents specialize.
 This lets us test whether these architectures deliver genuine “latent reasoning” rather than merely adding compute.

-Overall, we contribute to the literature in the following ways: \begin{enumerate} \item We introduce two communication-oriented variants of \citet{liu_deliberation_2024}'s dual architecture and show better performance under matched latent-token budgets. \item Using reasoning and latent-space analyses, we find that gains in current dual architectures largely reflect added capacity rather than structured reasoning; latents show limited specialization, suggesting that objectives encouraging specialization may be necessary for latent reasoning. \end{enumerate}
+Overall, we contribute to the literature in the following ways: \begin{enumerate} \item We introduce two communication-oriented variants of \citet{liu2024deliberationlatentspacedifferentiable}'s dual architecture and show better performance under matched latent-token budgets. \item Using reasoning and latent-space analyses, we find that gains in current dual architectures largely reflect added capacity rather than structured reasoning; latents show limited specialization, suggesting that objectives encouraging specialization may be necessary for latent reasoning. \item We validate this hypothesis by demonstrating that explicit regularization can force latent specialization and restore reasoning signatures on combinatorial tasks, while highlighting the inherent trade-off this creates with general language modeling. \end{enumerate}